Smellen/RaspberrySpi/README.md

 =======================
 - Video Live Streaming.
 Currently not available in the webpages due to connection issues.
 Streaming also effects apache and current website.

+The report for this project can be found here: https://github.com/Smellen/FYPreport